alexander-chervony/method-logger/README.md

 # method logger/cleaner
 Combination of libs and tools to log (into DB) methods that still got called and delete the ones that are not.
-Intended to be used on legacy .NET projects to delete not used code in (semi-)automated way.
+Intended to be used on legacy .NET projects to delete obsolete (not used) code in (semi-)automated way.

 Steps: